MPica/classical-refs-in-ConDE-corpus/README.md

 * The main Python script is [extraction-classification.ipynb](extraction-classification.ipynb).
 It is still in progress.
 It aims to extract the entity information on relevant authors from the ConDÉ corpus, as well as information on the passages where they are mentionned.
 Output should be a CSV file.
 * The next Python script is [dataviz.ipynb](dataviz.ipynb).
 It is meant to produce dataviz images.
 Not operational.

-### Main CSV files:
+### Main CSV files (in 'tables' folder):
-* [tables/authors.csv](authors.csv) contains a table with the information on each author.
+* [authors.csv](tables/authors.csv) contains a table with the information on each author for author timeline visualization, with 1-3 entries per author, according to whether dates are fixed or a time span.
-* [tables/mentions.csv](mentions.csv) contains an entry for each mention within targetted time-span (born before yead 550), with identification for the witness, part, chapter and section which contains it and, of course, the identity of the author mentionned there.
+* [mentions.csv](tables/mentions.csv) contains an entry for each mention within targetted time-span (born before yead 550), with identification for the witness, part, chapter and section which contains it and, of course, the identity of the author mentionned there.
 Therefore, if an author is mentionned several times within each section, the table will contain multiple entries with the exact same information.
-* [ for author timeline visualization, with 1-3 entries per author, according to whether dates are fixed or a time span

 ### Work files:

-* [checklist.xml](checklist.xml) contains a copy of all TEI-XML author declaration without a date, classified by witness provenance, for debugging purposes.
+* [checklist.xml](tables/checklist.xml) contains a copy of all TEI-XML author declaration without a date, classified by witness provenance, for debugging purposes.
 This is not a working XML file and only aims at allowing me to understand problems.
-* [tables/Rtable_author-chapter.csv](Rtable_author-chapter.csv) contains the output of a `table(mentions$Author, mentions$Chapter)` function in R, executed on *mentions.csv*.
+* [Rtable_author-chapter.csv](tables/Rtable_author-chapter.csv) contains the output of a `table(mentions$Author, mentions$Chapter)` function in R, executed on *mentions.csv*.
-* [tables/Rtable_author-part.csv](Rtable_author-part.csv) contains the output of a `table(mentions$Author, mentions$Part)` function in R, executed on *mentions.csv*.
+* [Rtable_author-part.csv](tables/Rtable_author-part.csv) contains the output of a `table(mentions$Author, mentions$Part)` function in R, executed on *mentions.csv*.
-* [tables/Rtable_birthdate-witness.csv](Rtable_birthdate-witness.csv) contains the output of a `table(mentions$'Birth start', mentions$Witness)` function in R, executed on *mentions.csv*.
+* [Rtable_birthdate-witness.csv](tables/Rtable_birthdate-witness.csv) contains the output of a `table(mentions$'Birth start', mentions$Witness)` function in R, executed on *mentions.csv*.
-* [tables/Rtable_witness-part.csv](Rtable_witness-part.csv) contains the output of a `table(mentions$Witness, mentions$part)` function in R, executed on *mentions.csv*.
+* [Rtable_witness-part.csv](tables/Rtable_witness-part.csv) contains the output of a `table(mentions$Witness, mentions$part)` function in R, executed on *mentions.csv*.
-* [tables/authors-birthdate-witness_joined-dataiku.csv](authors-birthdate-witness_joined-dataiku.csv) contains the results of the *Rtable_birthdate-witness.csv* file, to which the names of authors was added with the [Dataiku](https://www.dataiku.com/) join functions.
+* [authors-birthdate-witness_joined-dataiku.csv](tables/authors-birthdate-witness_joined-dataiku.csv) contains the results of the *Rtable_birthdate-witness.csv* file, to which the names of authors was added with the [Dataiku](https://www.dataiku.com/) join functions.
-* [tables/authors-birthdate-witness_for-timeline.csv](authors-birthdate-witness_for-timeline.csv) contains the previous file, transformed to fit dataviz needs with Python terminal commands as visible in [screencapture](Capture-d-écran-de_2022-03-18_14-23-59.png).
+* [authors-birthdate-witness_for-timeline.csv](tables/authors-birthdate-witness_for-timeline.csv) contains the previous file, transformed to fit dataviz needs with Python terminal commands as visible in [screencapture](Capture-d-écran-de_2022-03-18_14-23-59.png).

 ### Initial data visualisation: